Want a Taste?

 Want A Taste?
 (Korean: 맛 좀 보실래요) is a South Korean television series starring Shim Yi-young, Seo Do-young and Seo Ha-joon.
 It aired daily on SBS TV from November 12, 2019 to May 1, 2020 at 8:35 a.m.
-(KST) time slot for 124 episodes.
+(KST) for 124 episodes.

 Plot

 Hae-Jin (Shim Yi-Young) is 36-years-old.
 She is married to Jin-Sang (Seo Ha-Jun), who is 6 years younger than her, and they have a daughter Yoo-Ri (Shin Bi).
 Hae-Jin runs a restaurant that she took over from her father-in-law.
 She supported her husband Jin-Sang while he studied to enter a university.
 Because of Hae-Jin, Jin-Sang is now attending a prestigious university, but he has an affair with Joo-Ri (Han Ga-Rim).
 She is the young daughter of a rich family.
 Hae-Jin becomes aware of her husband's affair, but she doesn't want a divorce.
 Meanwhile, Dae-Gu (Seo Do-Young) appears in front Hae-Jin.
 Dae-Gu is a drama series writer.
 He was once in demand for his screenwriting, but his popularity has waned.
 His marriage life is not doing well either.